UraniumCronorum/Procedure-Lettuce-Tomato/README.md

 ### Deliverable and Demonstration
 Explain exactly what you'll have at the end.
 * What will it be able to do at the live demo?
+	* We will have a playable 2D Game to demonstrate at the
 * What exactly will you produce at the end of the project?
 * What will it do?